61112

 VI.11.12 Pompeii.
 September 2005.

-Looking west across atrium, towards tablinum with remains of painted plaster and garden, from entrance corridor.
+Looking west from entrance corridor, across atrium, towards tablinum with remains of painted plaster and garden beyond.

 On the south side (left) of the tablinum is the doorway to the oecus.